Paul the Apostle and Jewish Christianity: New Perspective on Paul

 E. P. Sanders introduced a new perspective on Paul with his 1977 publication Paul and Palestinian Judaism.
 According to Sanders, Western theology has misunderstood the Judaic context of Paul's religious views.
 Law-keeping and good works were not means to enter the covenant (legalism), but a sign of being in, and a means of keeping, the covenant.
 Sanders called this pattern of religion "covenantal nomism".
 Sanders' perspective calls the traditional Protestant understanding of the doctrine of justification into serious question.

 Sanders' publications, such as Paul and Palestinian Judaism in 1977 and Paul, the Law, and the Jewish People in 1983, have since been taken up by Professor James D. G. Dunn, who coined the phrase "New Perspective on Paul"; and by N. T. Wright, then Anglican bishop of Durham.
-Wright notes the apparent discrepancy between Romans and Galatians, the former being much more positive about the continuing covenantal relationship between God and his ancient people than the latter.
+Wright notes the apparent discrepancy between the Epistle to the Romans and the Epistle to the Galatians, with Romans being much more positive about the continuing covenantal relationship between God and his ancient people than is Galatians.
 Wright contends therefore that works are not insignificant.
 According to Wright, Paul distinguishes between works which are signs of ethnic identity, and those which are a sign of obedience to Christ.

 Within the last three decades, a number of theologians have put forward other "New Perspectives" on Paul's doctrine of justification, and even more specifically on what he says about justification by faith.
 According to Simon Gathercole, "Justification by faith" means God accepts Gentiles in addition to Jews, since both believe in God.
 Paul writes in his letter to the Romans, "For we maintain that a man is justified by faith apart from observing the law.
 Is God the God of Jews only?
 Is he not the God of Gentiles too?
 Yes, of Gentiles too, since there is only one God, who will justify the circumcised by faith and the uncircumcised through that same faith".
-Faith is the central component of Paul's doctrine of justification — meaning that Gentiles don't need to become Israelites when they convert to Christianity, because God is not just the God of one nation, but Gentile and Jew alike.
+Faith is the central component of Paul's doctrine of justification—meaning that Gentiles don't need to become Israelites when they convert to Christianity, because God is not just the God of one nation, but Gentile and Jew alike.